AndrewMacNaughton/TimeSelector/README.md

 # Timeselector
 A simple Vue component that allows you to select a time.
-It is built as a renderless component, with 1 view included for demonstration purposes
+It is built as a renderless component, with 1 view included for demonstration purposes.

+The view and an associated control can be found at `/docs/src/.vuepress/components`

+A demo can be found by running `npm run docs:dev`, and one will be hosted online very shortly.

 ## Installation
- With npm or yarn
+With npm or yarn - Currently not published.
 ```
 yarn add timeselector
 npm install timeselector